carholine/fe-task-account-users/README.md

 - Loading, error and empty states are very simple at the moment, these could be improved.
 For example, it would be better to use Skeleton items for the users list instead of a spinner.
 - Texts are currently inside the .tsx files.
 In a bigger project, a library for localization could be used and texts would be in separate files.
 This way in the tests it would be also possible to use the text variables.
 - Search input style can be updated to match the overall theme better.
 For example the X button doesn't look great in all browsers.
+- Design didn't have a scrollbar, so it was removed in the implementation as well.
+It's not very good UX as it might not be obvious for the user that the list is scrollable, so it would be a good idea to return the scrollbar.